-The Company has not yet adopted the following revised or new IFRS that have been issued but are not yet effective at March 31, 2012:
+The Company has not yet adopted the following revised or new IFRS that have been issued but are not yet effective at December 31, 2011:

-- IFRS 9, Financial Instruments (effective January 1, 2015) introduces new requirements for the classification and measurement of financial assets and liabilities. - IFRS 10, Consolidated Financial Statements, IFRS 11, Joint Arrangements, IFRS 12, Disclosure of Interests in Other Entities (all effective January 1, 2013) provide guidance on the accounting treatment and associated disclosure requirements for joint arrangements and associates, and a revised definition of "control" for identifying entities which are to be consolidated. - IFRS 13, Fair Value Measurement (effective January 1, 2013) provides new guidance on fair value measurement and disclosure requirements. - IAS 1, Presentation of Financial Statements (effective for annual periods beginning on or after July 1, 2012) requires that elements of other comprehensive income that may subsequently be recycled through profit and loss be differentiated from those items that will not be recycled. - IAS 19, Employee Benefits (effective January 1, 2013) introduces changes to the accounting for defined benefit plans and other employee benefits that include modification of the accounting for termination benefits and classification of other employee benefits. - IAS 27, Separate Financial Statements and IAS 28, Investments in Associates and Joint Ventures (both effective for annual periods beginning on or after January 1, 2013) were revised and reissued to align with the new consolidation guidance.
+- IFRS 9 Financial Instruments (effective January 1, 2015) introduces new requirements for the classification and measurement of financial assets and liabilities. - IFRS 10 Consolidated Financial Statements, IFRS 11 Joint Arrangements, IFRS 12 Disclosure of Interests in Other Entities (all effective January 1, 2013) provide guidance on the accounting treatment and associated disclosure requirements for joint arrangements and associates, and a revised definition of "control" for identifying entities which are to be consolidated. - IFRS 13 Fair Value Measurement (effective January 1, 2013) provides new guidance on fair value measurement and disclosure requirements. - Amendments IAS 12 Income Taxes (effective for annual periods beginning on or after January 1, 2012) introduce an exception to the general measurement requirements in respect of investment properties measured at fair value. - IAS 1 Presentation of Financial Statements (effective for annual periods beginning on or after July 1, 2012) requires that elements of other comprehensive income that may subsequently be recycled through